-Gathering and Compression Agreement
+(a) Gathering and Compression

 Pursuant to the gathering and compression agreement with Antero Resources, Antero Resources has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to the Company for gathering and compression services except for acreage subject to third-party commitments or pre-existing dedications.
 The Company also has an option to gather and compress natural gas produced by Antero Resources on any additional acreage it acquires during the term of the agreement outside of West Virginia, Ohio and Pennsylvania on the same terms and conditions.
 In December 2019, the Company and Antero Resources agreed to extend the initial term of the gathering and compression agreement to 2038 and established a growth incentive fee program whereby low pressure gathering fees will be reduced from 2020 through 2023 to the extent Antero Resources achieves certain volumetric targets at certain points during such time.
-For the year ended December 31, 2020, the company provided Antero Resources \$48 million in rebates.
+For years ended December 31, 2020 and 2021, Antero Resources earned \$48 million and \$12 million, respectively, in rebates.
 Upon completion of the initial contract term, the gathering and compression agreement will continue in effect from year to year until such time as the agreement is terminated, effective upon an anniversary of the effective date of the agreement, by either the Company or Antero Resources on or before the 180th day prior to the anniversary of such effective date.

-Under the gathering and compression agreement, the Company receives a low pressure gathering fee, a high pressure gathering fee and a compression fee, in each case subject to CPI-based adjustments.
-In addition, the agreement stipulates that the Company receives a reimbursement for the actual cost of electricity used at its compressor stations.
+Under the gathering and compression agreement, the Company receives a low pressure gathering fee, a high pressure gathering fee and a compression fee, in each case subject to annual CPI-based adjustments, or a cost of service fee, at the Company's election when such assets are placed inservice.
+In addition, the agreement stipulates that the Company receives a reimbursement for the actual cost of (i) electricity used at its compressor stations where the compression services are provided based on a compression fee and (ii) operating expenses for all services provided for a cost of service fee.

 The Company determined that the gathering and compression agreement is an operating lease as Antero Resources obtains substantially all of the economic benefit of the asset and has the right to direct the use of the asset.
 The gathering system is an identifiable asset within the gathering and compression agreement, and it consists of underground low pressure pipelines that generally connect and deliver gas from specific well pads to compressor stations to compress the gas before delivery to underground high pressure pipelines that transport the gas to a third-party pipeline or plant.
 The gathering system is considered a single lease due to the interrelated network of the assets.
 When a modification to the gathering and compression agreement occurs, the Company reassesses the classification of this lease.
 The Company accounts for its lease and non-lease components as a single lease component as the lease component is the predominant component.
 The non-lease components consist of operating, oversight and maintenance of the gathering system, which are performed on time-elapsed measures.
-All lease payments under the future Minimum Volume Commitments discussed below are considered to be insubstance fixed lease payments under the gathering and compression agreement.